 The addition is having a theme for your year.

 What are one or two words that will describe your ambition for the year and be relevant in some way to each of your goals?

 I really like this concept and will be working this week to finalise my theme.
 I have my 10 goals and there are consistencies in them that I am sure will flow to a one or two-word theme.

 Goal Setting Guide

-So here is a quick guide for setting your goals to transform your life in 2017.
+So here is a quick guide for setting your goals to transform your life.